 Replace NAME with the name of your cluster and ZONE with the compute zone that the cluster is in.

-For more information on deleting a Kubernetes Engine cluster, see the Kubernetes Engine documentation.
+For more information on deleting a GKE cluster, see the GKE documentation.